-Osisko is engaged in the business of acquiring and managing precious metal and other high-quality royalties, streams and similar interests.
+Osisko is engaged in the business of acquiring and managing precious metals and other high-quality royalties, streams and other interests in Canada and worldwide and is focused on maximizing returns for its shareholders by growing its asset base, both organically and through accretive acquisitions.
 Osisko owns a portfolio of royalties, streams, offtakes, options on royalty/stream financings and exclusive rights to participate in future royalty/stream financings on various projects.
-Osisko's cornerstone asset is a 5% NSR royalty on the Canadian Malartic mine, located in Canada.
+The Corporation's cornerstone asset is a 5% NSR royalty on the Canadian Malartic mine, located in Canada.